dotkernel/dot-rbac/README.md

 A good assertion example could be an edit permission, but with the restriction that it should be able to edit the item just if the user id is matching with the item's owner id.
 It is up to you to write the logic inside an assertion.

-An assertion have to implement the `AssertionInterface` and be registered in the AssertionPluginManager.
+An assertion has to implement the `AssertionInterface` and be registered in the AssertionPluginManager.

 This interface defines the following method